thithada/thithada/README.md

 * 🖥️  See my portfolio at [MySite](https://metomas.vercel.app/)
 * ✉️  You can contact me at [madname00@gmail.com](mailto:madname00@gmail.com)
 * 🧠  I'm learning React, Prisma, PostgreSQL, GDScript
-* 🤝  I'm open to collaborating on luv u guy
+* 🤝  I'm open to collaborating on exciting projects.

 ### Skills